 Get the Lookout Experience

-Coming Summer 2019 – Get an amazingly unique experience by staying overnight in one of our historic Fire Lookout towers on the San Bernardino National Forest.
-If you don’t mind packing in your own gear and staying on top of the world, try renting Morton Peak lookout!
+Get an amazingly unique experience by staying overnight in one of our historic Fire Lookout towers on the San Bernardino National Forest.
+If you don’t mind packing in your own gear and staying on top of the world, you can enjoy the 360-degree views from Morton Peak lookout tower!